 He cites other research showing that the process does not produce cancer cells if you transplant a nucleus containing mutations from a cancer cell into a normal cell from which the nucleus has been removed.
 But if you put a normal nucleus into a cancer cell, the cell remains cancerous and can generate tumors.

 Case closed.
 There’s no question about it: When it comes to cancer, damaged mitochondria are in the driver’s seat, not damaged DNA.

 “But wait,” you might say if you know anything about mainstream cancer research.
 “The DNA in cancer cells is loaded with mutations.
 How can it be that DNA damage has nothing to do with cancer?”

-The most likely explanation is that most of the damage to DNA comes AFTER the damage to mitochondria when the cell is sick and the fermentation process is bombarding the nucleus with massive amounts of toxic fermentation byproducts.
+The most likely explanation is that most DNA damage comes AFTER the damage to mitochondria when the cell is sick.
+The fermentation process is bombarding the nucleus with massive amounts of toxic fermentation byproducts.